krakphp/mw/doc/api.rst

     Composes the stack into a handler.
 Generator getEntries()
     Yields the raw stack entries in the order they were added.
+MwStack withName($name)
+    Creates a clone of the current stack with an updated name.
 MwStack withContext(Context $ctx)
     Creates a clone of the current stack with an updated context MwStack withLinkClass($class)